lit-apps/lit-app/packages/state/README.md

 ## How does it work?
-`State` extends [EventTarget](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget) and dispatch a `StateEvent` when one of its property changes.
+`State` extends [EventTarget](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget) and dispatches a `StateEvent` when one of its properties changes.

-`StateController` listen to `StateEvent` emited by a bound state.
+`StateController` listens for a `StateEvent` emited by a bound state.
 By default, it calls a requestUpdate on the lit element; the callback function is configurable.

 ## Decorators